Bogdan Raiță

 All solutions are linear combination of exponential-polynomial solutions up to approximation.

-Let $A \in R^{\ell' \times {\ell}}$ for $R=\R[\partial_{x_1},\ldots,\partial_{x_n}]$
+Let $A \in R^{\ell' \times {\ell}}$ for $R=\R[\partial]$ where $\partial=(\partial_{x_1},\ldots,\partial_{x_n})$.

-Want to solve $Af=0$ for $f=(f_1,f_2,\ldots,f_\ell)$.
+Want to solve $A(\partial)f=0$ for $f=(f_1,f_2,\ldots,f_\ell)\in \mathcal F^\ell$,

 All solutions are linear combination of exponential-polynomial solutions up to approximation.

-Let $A \in R^{\ell' \times {\ell}}$ for $R=\R[\partial_{x_1},\ldots,\partial_{x_n}]$
+Let $A \in R^{\ell' \times {\ell}}$ for $R=\R[\partial]$ where $\partial=(\partial_{x_1},\ldots,\partial_{x_n})$.

 Algebraic preprocessing: characteristic frequencies \[\ker A(z)=\{0\} \Rightarrow z\in V = \text{ characteristic variety}\]